 Hanging character sets handle both hanging punctuation and margin alignment.
 Margin alignment lets you hang characters partially outside the margin to create visually uniform text alignment along the margin.
 Hanging punctuation lets you hang punctuation characters fully outside the margin so that the text is flush against either a uniform margin at the beginning of a line of text (leading) or against a uniform margin at the end of a line of text (trailing).
-For example, the quotation mark in the first sample text below is hanging outside the leading margin, which allows the first character in the first line of text to align evenly with the rows of text below it.
-The quotation mark in the second sample text below is hanging outside the trailing margin.
+For example, the period in the second sample text below is hanging outside the trailing margin.